 With a wireless fleet management ecosystem, one that provides insight into your operations, and helps you:

-Device lifespans and requirements, and benchmarks for average/best scentarios.
+- Device lifespans and requirements, and benchmarks for average/best scenarios.

 With all the above benefits of a fleet management ecosystem, how do we prevent fraud?
 By giving visibility to the processes, actions and data points that by and large go unnoticed when only the carrier bill is focused on.

 Here are some examples of actions that can be taken when patterns are made visible: